Toluajina/alx_html_css/html_advanced/README.md

 This is my first webpage using HTML and CSS for the development.
-It's for SmileSchool Organisation.
+It's a landingpage for SmileSchool Organisation